POST

 Understanding Speech Transcription

-Speech transcription technology analyzes audio recordings of human speech and converts them into written text.
+Speech transcription technology analyzes media recordings of human speech or video that contains speech and converts them into written text.
 This process employs sophisticated machine learning models trained on diverse speech patterns, accents, and linguistic contexts to deliver high-quality text outputs.
-Our system handles various audio formats and speaking situations, from clear studio recordings to more challenging environments with background noise.
+Our system handles various media formats and speaking situations, from clear studio recordings to more challenging environments with background noise.
+When you submit an media file for transcription, our system:

 1. Analyzes the audio signal to identify speech segments